The Herbert T. Abelson Professor of Pediatrics, Neuroscience and Neurobiology

 The University of Chicago

-In addition to his membership and previous committee service in multiple professional societies, he is slated to become President of the American Thoracic Society in 2016, is a member of the Board of Directors of the Sleep Research Society, deputy editor for the journals Sleep and Frontiers in Neurology, and a regular member of the NNRS study section at NIH, as well as serving on the editorial boards of several leading journals in the field.
-He has been the recipient of multiple professional accolades including the ATS Amberson Lecture in 2002, and most recently was awarded the William C. Dement Academic Achievement Award by the American Academy of Sleep Medicine in 2013.
-His research work is supported by the NIH, he has published over 500 peer-reviewed articles, >115 book chapters and reviews, 3 books, and > 800 scientific abstracts, and has extensively lectured all over the world.
+He is the current Immediate Past President of the American Thoracic Society, was a member of the Board of Directors of the Sleep Research Society 2014-2016, is editor in chief of the Journal of Child Science, deputy editor for the journals Sleep and Frontiers in Neurology.
+He has been the recipient of the ATS Amberson Lecture in 2002, and most recently was awarded the William C. Dement Academic Achievement Award by the American Academy of Sleep Medicine in 2013 and the 2016 Lifetime Achievement Award of the National Sleep Foundation.
+His research work is supported by grants from the NIH, he has published over 585 peer-reviewed original articles, >130 book chapters and reviews, 3 books, and > 850 scientific abstracts, and has extensively lectured all over the world.